-The U.S. Bureau of Labor Statistics reported in May 2015 that the average electrical and electronics engineers in the telecommunications industry could expect to make an annual salary of $93,660.
-Job growth for electrical and electronics engineers in general from 2014-2024 is expected to experience little or no change.
+The U.S. Bureau of Labor Statistics reported in May 2020 that electrical and electronics engineers in the telecommunications industry could expect to make an average annual salary of $103,390.
+Employment of electrical and electronics engineers is expected to experience a 3% job growth from 2019-2029.
 There will be growth due to engineers' expertise with developing new technologies.
 However, the use of contracted engineering services by companies which engineers rely will limit the expansion of jobs. (www.bls.gov).

 Certification and Continuing Education Information

 Voluntary certification for telecommunications professionals is available in the industry.
 The Society of Cable Telecommunications Engineers offers several professional designations for professionals who work with broadband, digital video or the Internet.
 Applicants who pass a multiple-choice exam may earn a professional certification in his or her specialty of choice; certifications must be renewed every three years.

 Graduates with an A.A.S. in Telecommunications Engineering who want to further their studies may go on to earn a bachelor's or master's degree.
 A bachelor's degree in telecommunication engineering provides students with advanced training and prepares them to pursue a master's degree.